 The Islanders’ run of Stanley Cup wins nearly ended at just two as the Pittsburgh Penguins gave them all they could handle in their Patrick Division Semifinal series in 1982.
 After the Islanders won the first two games of the best-of-series, the Penguins came back to force a fifth and final contest.

 Tonelli struck again, just over six minutes in overtime, with Nystrom and McEwen getting the helpers on the series-ending goal.
-The most amazing stat about the Islanders fun of four straight Stanley Cups was this was the one and only game in which they faced elimination.
+The most amazing stat about the Islanders’ run of four straight Stanley Cups was this was the only game in which they faced elimination.

 Al Arbour, who was behind the bench for all four of those championships on Long Island, hit a personal milestone a decade later on April 13, 1992.
-He coached in his 1,437th career NHL game, tying the all-time record that was held by Dick Irvin at the time.
+He coached in his 1,437th career NHL game, tying the all-time record that Dick Irvin held at the time.

 He finished his career with 1,607 games under his belt.
 That is currently fourth all-time in NHL history behind current Islanders head coach Barry Trotz (1,674), Joel Quenneville (1,705) and Scotty Bowman (2,141).